tommurphy73/JS/README.md

 Step 1: Integrate Trustev.js as in Section 2.1 of this document

-Step 2: Integrate Trustev Social Authenticaiton, as in Section 2.2 of this document.
+Step 2: Integrate Trustev Social Authentication, as in Section 2.2 of this document.

 Step 3: Integrate the Trustev Profile request javascript as in Section 3.1 of this document